2015 Lafayette shooting: Perpetrator

-Personal life

 Houser, who had been estranged from his family, was described as a wayfarer and a drifter.
-According to law enforcement, he was born and raised in Columbus, Georgia, and graduated from Columbus High School in 1973, Columbus State University in 1988, and Columbus Technical College.
+According to law enforcement, he graduated from Columbus High School in 1973, Columbus State University in 1988, and Columbus Technical College.
 According to an online LinkedIn account belonging to him, he also attended Columbus State University and Faulkner University.
 He owned a number of bars in Georgia.
 He once attended law school but dropped out.
 His last recorded residence was in Phenix City, Alabama, where he purchased his firearm at the Money Miser Northside Pawn shop on U.S. Route 280 in February 2014.

 In 2006, he tried to get a concealed carry permit, but he was denied it due to his 1989 arson arrest in Columbus and a domestic violence complaint filed by his wife in Phenix City on October 23, 2005.
 Houser had business ties to LaGrange, Georgia in the late-1990s.
 He was convicted five different times between 1999 and April 2001 for selling alcohol to minors connected to his business in the city revokes Houser's liquor license for Rusty' Buckhead Pub after his fifth conviction in a year for selling alcohol to minors.
-In response, Houser hanged a flag with a swastika approximately the size of a bed sheet on the building where the pub operated, according to a local law enforcement official.
+In response, Houser hung a flag with a swastika approximately the size of a bed sheet on the building where the pub operated, according to a local law enforcement official.
 The Columbus Police Department arrest records show that Houser was arrested three years beforehand for theft by taking for stealing his opponents campaign signs while running for tax commissioner in 1996.

 Shortly after birth, at 7 months old, Houser set a citywide record on June 23, 1956, for the youngest child ever to be placed in a traction cast at Columbus City Hospital after his grandmother accidentally slipped on a throw-rug while carrying Houser in their Columbus home near Columbus State University, injuring both Houser and his grandmother.
 On December 3, 1983, Houser married Kellie Maddox, a resident of Carrollton, Georgia.
 They settled in Carrollton for some time.
 In August 1989, Houser received his first arrest on an arson charge for trying to hire a man to burn down the office of a lawyer who represented adult movie theaters, but a Columbus area judge ordered a mental evaluation for Houser on September 25 of that same year.

 Houser had a history of making dozens of call-in appearances on local television talk shows in the Columbus market, with almost the entirety of his calls being on the local weekday morning call-in program Rise and Shine on NBC affiliate WLTZ-TV in the 1990s.
 Calvin Floyd, the former host of the show, replied that Houser was "radical", and his role was limited to call-ins and occasional debates on an estimate 15-to-20 episodes.
 His role provokes callers by advocating violence against abortion providers as well as a fight over him against the city's water department.